crashfort/SourceDemoRender/ReadMe.md

 	<tr>
 		<td>sdr_update</td>
 		<td>
 			Check to see if there are any updates available.
-Library updates need to be manual but game configurations are updated automatically with this command.
+Library updates need to be manual.
 		</td>
 	</tr>
 	<tr>